karmel/vespucci/README.md

 An Amazon Machine Image (AMI) is available for Vespucci with the base Vespucci databases and all dependencies installed, awaiting installation of data for a specific genome.

-The current AMI is available here: [Vespucci v0.9, AMI ID ami-4b85c922](https://console.aws.amazon.com/ec2/home?region=us-east-1#launchAmi=ami-4b85c922).
+The current AMI is available here: <a href="https://console.aws.amazon.com/ec2/home?region=us-east-1#launchAmi=ami-4b85c922" target="_blank">Vespucci v0.9, AMI ID ami-4b85c922</a>.

 #### A. Launching the Image